After this awakening experience in Tulum, Mexico – everything is possible. What we can’t understand is maybe the most beautiful of all?

 You’ve probably browsed through Instagram and seen a ton of beautiful destinations and attractions.
 “Can it be real?
 No, probably not, today it’s all about filters and effects to make everything look perfect.”
 Well, this one is real, my friends.

 At Ik Kil Cenote the wow-factor is huge.
 I mean come on – what is this amazing thing!?
 Do you believe me now?
 Okey, not yet – let’s move on further.

-Ik Kil is about 2 hours from Tulum and opens at 10 am.
+The cenote area opens at 10 am.
 This is around the same time as the sun is starting to spread over the open hole in the middle.
-This is also an open cenote, but the lushness around the hole makes this something completely different than for instance Gran Cenote.
+This is also an open cenote, but the lushness around the hole makes this vary from the first cenote we visited, Grand Cenote.

 When you go down the stairs and enter this spectacular cenote, you can here music of panpipes playing.
 This takes the experience to a higher level.